hms-dbmi/Hail-on-Google-Cloud/README.md

 # Hail-on-Google-Cloud

-Deploy a Hail cluster (https://hail.is/) on Google Cloud.
+Deploy a Hail cluster (https://hail.is/) in Google Cloud.

 ## Hail 0.1